bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    Both .forEach and .map iterate through an entire array over each element in it.
+Unlike .map which returns a new modified array, .forEach does not provide a new array.

 2. Explain the difference between a callback and a higher order function.

+    Higher order functions will receive other functions as parameters.
+Callback functions are the functions that are passed into other functions as arguments.

 3. What is closure?

+    simply explained, Closure gives access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+    Window Binding is the default principle where 'this' only applies to the window object.
+Implicit Binding is the most common principle where 'this' only applies to objects with methods.
+Explicit Binding uses .call, .apply, and .bind to explicitly state what 'this' refers to.New Binding uses the 'new' keyword to construct a new object that 'this' points to.
+These are the 4 rules of 'this' keyword.

 5. Why do we need super() in an extended class?

+    super() facilitates assignment of special attributes for a child class outside of its inherited traits from its parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.